About the Program

 - History & Reputation

-The School Psychology Program is accredited by the American Psychological Association Commission on Accreditation.
+The School Psychology Doctoral Program is accredited by the American Psychological Association Commission on Accreditation, with the most recent re-accreditation in August 2020.
 Questions related to the program’s accredited status should be directed to the Commission on Accreditation:

 Office of Program Consultation and Accreditation